alt130-tech/F26-ECSE395-alt130/Lab 3/playing_with_sensors.md

 ## Reflection
-All and all this assigment took me a little over an hour.
-This I rate medium difficulty.
+1. All and all this assigment took me a little over an hour.
+2. This I rate medium difficulty.
 I thought the most difficult part was understanding what code was necessary and why but even then not really cause it was all provided for us.
-I guess just knowing what to keep or change was a little unclear.
-Truly one of my favorite assignments so far this semester for this class.
+3. I guess just knowing what to keep or change was a little unclear in the code.
+4. Truly one of my favorite assignments so far this semester for this class.
 I feel like I'm starting to understand github better and markdowns.
-Nah just that the commenting on the assignments feels redundant.
+5. Not really just that the commenting on the assignments feels redundant.
 Like assigning a variable and then having to explain what it does multiple times.
 I feel like at this point in an ee degree explaning that isn't necessary but I understand why we have to do it.